ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 Preference-Applied: transaction=persist
 ~~~

-Servers may consider broadcasting this in a 103 Early Hints response, since once point the final response is written, this may no longer be useful to know.
+Servers may consider signaling this in a 103 Early Hints response, since once the final response is written, this may no longer be useful information.

 # Segmented document creation with PATCH